Gatlinburg, Tennessee, USA town skyline in the Smoky Mountains.

 For travelers making their way to Great Smoky Mountains National Park, Gatlinburg is one of the best small towns in the Tennessee Smoky Mountains.
 Its thriving arts and crafts community has been part of Tennessee’s culture from the days of the first settlers.

 Plus, there are plenty of additional things to keep you busy.
-Just a few include Ober Gatlinburg, the Gatlinburg SkyLift Park, Hollywood Star Cars Museum, Ripley’s Aquarium of the Smokies, and the Salt and Pepper Shaker Museum.
+Just a few include Ober Mountain, the Gatlinburg SkyLift Park, Hollywood Star Cars Museum, Ripley’s Aquarium of the Smokies, and the Salt and Pepper Shaker Museum.

 There are a variety of shopping venues, and to enjoy a taste of Tennessee cuisine, choose one of many tasty restaurants and cafes.
 For a little extra flavor, book a tour of Ole Smoky Moonshine’s rustic distilleries.